ethstorage/ethstorage-doc/README.md

 EthStorage is a storage-specific L2 network that reuses Ethereum security to extend Ethereum storage capabilities via data availability technology.

+Specifically, EthStorage uses data sharding to achieve decentralized storage on large dynamic datasets with applications for large decentralized keyvalue (KV) store on top of an EVM-compatible blockchain.

 ## Motivation

 The major goal of EthStorage is to extend Ethereum storage capabilities by reusing Ethereum security properties.